Imadberkani/scorescanner/README.md

 ### Preprocessing
 - **Outlier Identification & Replacement**: Automatically detecting and replacing outliers.
 - **Supervised Binning of Continuous Variables**: Converting continuous variables into categorical ones using supervised binning techniques for better interpretability.
+If no significant relationship with the target is detected, an unsupervised clustering algorithm, HDBSCAN, is used.

 ### Feature Analysis
 - **Univariate Feature Importance**: Identifying the most impactful features on the target variable using statistical measures.